thomasdunlap/CD4ML-Scenarios/README.md

-# Continuous Intelligence and CD4ML Workshop
+# Continuous Intelligence and CD4ML For SageMaker

 This workshop contains the sample application and machine learning code used for the Continuous Delivery for Machine Learning (CD4ML) and Continuous Intelligence workshop.